godstaker/transaction_api/README.md

 This repository contains the solution for automating the CI/CD pipeline and cloud infrastructure deployment for a cloud-native application.
 The solution includes:
 - Infrastructure-as-Code (IaC) deployment for provisioning required cloud infrastructure using [GCP].
-- A CI/CD pipeline for deploying a containerised Flask api, in a GKE Cluster(TBC).
+- A CI/CD pipeline for deploying a containerised Flask api, in a GKE Cluster.
-- Monitoring, auditing, and scaling capabilities to ensure the application meets production standards(TBC).
+- Monitoring, auditing, and scaling capabilities to ensure the application meets production standards.
-- In this scenario, a regional autopilot gke cluster is being used and different namespaces (dev, pro) to represent different environments(TBC)
+- In this scenario, a regional autopilot gke cluster is being used and different namespaces (dev, pro) to represent different environments
 TBC: To Be Completed

 ## Table of Contents